antoinece/antoinece.github.io/src/content/blog/second-post.md

 - Framebuffer
 - Bloom
 - instancing
+- Normal map
 - Shadow Map
+- Deferred rendering
+- SSAO
+- Gamma correction

 ## 3D model loading

-the first thing that was made was loading a 3D model with Assimp
+the first thing that was made was loading a 3D model in GLTF with Assimp
 ![blog placeholder](/3Dloading.png)

 ## Cubemap